JereKuusela/valheim-infinity_hammer/publish/README.md

 # Changelog

+- v1.22
+	- Improves support for picking up and freezing at the same time.

 - v1.21
 	- Adds new commands `hammer_zoop_[direction]` to multiply the selection.
 	- Adds a new setting `dimensions` to define object dimensions.